-Microwave
+Microwave Oven

 The optional microwave is similar to microwaves sold for household use.
-It relies on 110-volt power for operation.
+It relies on 110V power for operation.
 Read over the microwave oven's owner's manual to find all the information on its operation and cleaning.
-Due to the limited amount of electrical power commonly found in RV's, you may not be able to use your microwave unless other electronic devices with a heavy electrical load (air conditioners) are first turned off.
-Please refer to the 30 amp and 50 amp 110 volt section of this manual for more information on electrical loads.
+Due to the limited amount of electrical power commonly found in RV's, you may not be able to use your microwave unless other electronic devices with a heavy electrical load (air conditioner, etc.) are first turned off.
+Please refer to the 30 amp and 50 amp 110V section of this manual for more information on electrical loads.